-

 Vidal v.
 Wolf, No. 1:16-cv-04756-NGG-JO (E.D.N.Y.
 Aug.
 28, 2020)

 In Batalla-Vidal v.
-Wolf, 16-cv-4756, Make the Road New York filed an amended complaint challenging Wolf's memo and its effects.
-On November 14, 2020, the federal District Court of the Eastern District of New York granted plaintiffs' motion for class cert and held that Acting Secretary Wolf was not lawfully serving as Acting Secretary of Homeland Security under the Homeland Security Act (HSA) when he issued the revised DACA memo.
-See also Regents of U Cal v.
-DHS (N.D.
-Cal.
-3:17-cv-05211) where plaintiffs are also challenging the Wolf memo.
+Wolf, No. 16-cv-4756, Make the Road New York filed an amended complaint challenging Wolf's memo and its effects.
+On November 14, 2020, the District Court for the Eastern District of New York granted plaintiffs' motion for class certification and held that Acting DHS Secretary Wolf was not lawfully serving under the Homeland Security Act (HSA) when he issued the revised DACA memo.

 View Document